 About 30 concerned parents attended Tuesday night’s policy committee meeting.
 Several weighed in, most showed up to lend moral support.

-Policy changes are crafted and approved at the committee level, then go the full board for approval.
+With the help of the school board’s solicitor, policy changes are crafted and approved at the committee level, then go the full board for approval.
 The process typically takes several months.

 “What families are asking for now is not retribution or symbolic action, but concrete, system-level change so the next family is not re-traumatized … This will not be the last school district or police department to face an incident like this.
 How Radnor chooses to respond now will set a precedent for how schools and communities respond everywhere.”